 General view of movement:

-The movement shown here is similar to the one in the complete clock listed above, however, it is designed to strike the half-hour on the same gong that the hours are counted on.
-T do this and use the same count wheel as the half-hour bell models, an extra arm has been added to hammer shaft so that the cam in the minute arbor will activate it without the use of the strike train.
-Contrast this to the New Haven clock which used the strike train to strike both the hour and half hour.
+Sessions - The movement shown here is similar to the one in the complete clock listed above in the Sessions section, however, it is designed to strike the half-hour on the same gong that the hours are counted on.
+To do this and use the same count wheel as the half-hour bell models, an extra arm has been added to hammer shaft so that the cam in the minute arbor will activate it without the use of the strike train.
+This is called a passing strike.
+Contrast this to the two New Haven clocks which used the strike train to strike both the hour and half hour.

 Center wheel pinion: